Darxo/Hardened/README.md

 ### Combat

 - Your headshot chance is now displayed in the combat tooltip when targeting enemies
-- Introduce a new **Unworthy Opponent** effect which prevents the character from granting experience on death.
-This is given to all enemiey, which do not grant experience
+- Introduce a new **Unworthy** effect which prevents the character from granting experience on death.
+This is given to all non-player controlled characters who grant 0 XP on death or are allied to the player
 - Introduce a new cosmetic **Non-Combatant** effect, to non-combatant characters, which explains that they do not need to be killed in order to win
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to knock back